How to Save Energy with Outdoor Holiday Decorations

 Run the numbers to find out what the return investment is to swap out your water heater.
 You’re sure to have long term savings on energy and water.

 Is it time to upgrade the living room TV?
 When figuring on the cost of a new TV, why not add in the energy cost while you’re comparison shopping?
-The plasma TV is going to cost you more than the LCD or LED in the long run.
+The plasma TV is going to cost you more than the ENERGY STAR LCD or LED TV’s in the long run.

 Although more efficient than the plasma TV, the LCD is not as energy efficient as the LED TV.
-While you’re at it, make the TV ENERGY STAR rated for the best energy savings.
+Make the TV ENERGY STAR rated for the best energy savings.

-When not in use, unplug your appliances to avoid extra, vampire load on your energy bill.
+When not in use, unplug your appliances to avoid vampire load on your energy bill.

 The average desktop computer uses 200 watts an hour (.2 kWh), costing $5.84 a month, compared to the laptop’s average 75 watts an hour (.075 kWh), which adds to $2.19 a month.
 At 8 hours a day, the desk top is emitting 175 kg of CO2 per year.

-I don’t recommend throwing out a perfectly good desktop computer, but when you’re ready, consider the laptop as its replacement.
+I don’t recommend throwing out a perfectly good desktop computer, but when you’re ready, consider the ENERGY STAR laptop as its replacement.
 A refurbished one is ideal to avoid harvesting of natural resources.

 Also, properly recycle your old computer equipment – and the TV – for more environmental benefits.